solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Delegate Stake

-Once a stake account is funded, the `Stake Authority` can delegate it to a validator.
-Each stake account can only be delegated to one validator at a time.
+Once a stake account is funded, the `Stake Authority` สามารถ delegate it to a validator.
+Each stake account สามารถ only be delegated to one validator at a time.
 In addition, all tokens in the account must be either delegated or un-delegated.
 Once delegated, it takes several epochs for a stake account to become active.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>